How To Calm Down Skin Inflammation

 Main skincare ingredient culprits are usually ones with SLS or fragrance.
 Creams with synthetic fragrances can cause a reaction for more sensitive skin types.

-Look for gentle ingredients like willow bark, chamomile, green tea, and aloe vera instead to battle inflammation.
+Look for gentle ingredients like willow bark, chamomile, green tea, aloe vera and niacinamide instead to battle inflammation.

 When cleansing, make sure to use lukewarm water as hot water can dry out your skin.
 Use a gentle and pH balancing cleanser like our Face Foam which contains ingredients like white willow bark is brilliant at battling redness and inflammation.

 Soothing ingredients like chamomile can also improve your complexion.
 Chamomile tea has long been a natural remedy to soothe and protect your gut health.
 When applied topically, it benefits your skin with powerful anti-inflammatory and antiseptic properties.
 It can even help with acne scars, dark spots and combat breakouts.
-You can find chamomile in our Putty moisturizer and All Over Elixir Oil.
+You can find chamomile in our Putty moisturizer.

 Lastly, you can never underestimate the power of green tea.
 High in antioxidants, this incredible superfood can help slow signs of premature aging and protect you from free radicals.
 Add some of this into your daily regime by using our Matcha Mint Shampoo and on your complexion with our Face Glow.